Heavy Truck Driver

 Kaitaraiwa Taraka Taumaha

 Heavy truck drivers drive trucks with or without trailers.
-They transport materials, livestock, machinery, liquids, general freight, and sometimes hazardous substances.
+They may transport materials, livestock, general freight, and hazardous substances or spread fertiliser.

 Heavy truck drivers usually earn

-Heavy truck drivers usually earn between minimum wage and $30 an hour.
-However, pay can vary greatly depending on the:
+- Heavy truck drivers usually earn between minimum wage and $35 an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information